 How to remediate

-aws logs delete-log-stream \
+aws logs delete-log-group \

 --log-group-name /your/log-group \